Neuro-Symbolic Strong-AI Robots with Closed Knowledge Assumption: Learning and Deductions: Conclusions and Future Work

 So, in our proposal, the \emph{cognitive states} of AGI robots are defined by extensions of its knowledge Database for intensional concepts and known sentences represented by the ground atoms of the $Know$ predicate in the actual knowledge model.
 So, mental content od an AGI robot is represented by its memory as a conscious cognitive state and by the grounding of the intensional language concepts to all kind of robot's processes realized by algorithms, neural networks and other computational and programming methods like subsumption architecture of Rodney Brooks \cite{Broo99} based on layers and augmented finite-state machines.

+IFOL-based approach is part of a general neuro-symbolic AI paradigm, where researchers aim to blend: Neural methods (e.g., deep learning) for pattern recognition and learning from data, and symbolic logic for structured knowledge representation and reasoning.
+This broader field (which includes work at IBM Research, MIT, and in academic surveys) seeks to build AI systems that can both \emph{learn from experience} and \emph{reason abstractly}.
+These ideas contribute to ongoing discussions in AI about \emph{symbol grounding}, \emph{logical inference}, and \emph{self-referential reasoning} — all important for Strong AI research.

-The future work will be dedicated to implementation of the Symbol Grounding Problem (SGP) for the symbolic system of $IFOL_B$.
+The future work will be to extend the $IFOL_B$ to probabilistic reasoning and to consider an implementation of the Symbol Grounding Problem (SGP) for the symbolic system of $IFOL_B$.
 For example, eight proposed strategies for solving the SGP, which was given its classic formulation in Harnad are provided in \cite{MaFl05}.
 The SGP concerns the possibility of specifying precisely how a robot can autonomously elaborate its own semantics for the symbols that it manipulates and do so from scratch, by interacting with its environment and other autonomous agents.
 This means that, as Harnad rightly emphasises \cite{Harn90}, the interpretation of the symbols must be intrinsic to the symbol system itself, it cannot be extrinsic.
 This is provided in $IFOL_B$ by the fact that this logic language support both the truth and the meaning by the PRP concepts.